 Q. What advice do you have for a customer looking to hire a provider like you?

-A. After 28 years in the counseling field, I suggest that you
+A. After 28 years in the counseling and hypnotherapy fields, I suggest that you

 Q. What questions should a consumer ask to hire the right service professional?